kinow/autosubmit/docs/source/userguide/configure/index.rst

         ## Job name
         # JOBNAME:
         ## Script to execute.
 If not specified, job will be omitted from workflow.
+You can also specify additional files separated by a ",".
         ## Path relative to the project directory
         # FILE :
         ## Platform to execute the job.
 If not specified, defaults to HPCARCH in expedf file.